Orata - Sparus Aurata

 Gilt-head bream (Sparus aurata Linnaeus, 1758) is a sea bass fish and brackish waters, belonging to the Sparidae family.
 The name comes from the characteristic gold strip that the fish shows in the eyes.

-Distribution and habitat The sea bream is present throughout the Mediterranean basin and in the eastern Atlantic, from the far south of the British Isles to Cape Verde.
-It is a strictly coastal fish and lives between 5 and 150 m from the coast; it frequents both hard and sandy bottoms, it is particularly widespread on the border between the two substrates.
-Normally leads a lonely or small group life.
-It is a very euryhaline species, so much so that it can frequently be found in lagoons and estuaries, but it is extremely sensitive to low temperatures.
+Distribution and habitat The bream is present throughout the Mediterranean basin and the eastern Atlantic, from the extreme south of the British islands to Cape Verde.
+It is a strictly coastal fish and lives between 5 and 150 m from the coast; Frequents both hard and sandy backdrops, is particularly widespread at the border between the two substrates.
+It usually leads to lonely or small groups.
+It is a very eurial species, so that it can often be found in lagoons and estuaries, but is extremely sensitive to low temperatures.
 It is very common in the Italian seas.

-Description It is distinguished by having the profile of the head very convex and the jaw slightly shorter than the upper jaw.
-On the front of each jaw there are 4-6 large canine teeth, followed by 3-5 sets of upper and 3-4 lower molariform teeth.
+Description It stands out to have the contour of the convex head and the jaw slightly shorter than the upper jaw.
+On the front of each jaw there are 4-6 large caniniform teeth, followed by 3-5 sets of molariform upper and lower 3-4 teeth.
 The body is oval high and depressed.
-The dorsal fin is unique with 11 spiny rays and 12-13 soft.
-The scales on the muzzle, on the preorbital and on the interorbital are absent.
-The lateral line includes 75-85 scales.
-The back is bluish gray and the silver sides with thin longitudinal gray lines.
-A black and a golden band are interposed between the eyes.
-The scapular region is black, this color continues on the upper part of the operculum, the edge of which is reddish.
-The dorsal fin is bluish gray, with a darker median longitudinal band.
-The maximum length of the sea bream is 70 cm, but the most common is between 20 and 50 cm; it can reach a weight of about 10 kg.
+The dorsal fin is unique with 11 spiny spokes and 12-13 moles.
+The flakes are absent on the muzzle, on the preorbital and the interorbital.
+The side line includes 75-85 scales.
+The back is grayish gray and silvery hips with thin gray longitudinal lines.
+A black band and a golden one are interposed between the eyes.
+The scapular region is black, this color continues on the upper part of the operculus, whose margin is reddish.
+The dorsal fin is grayish gray, with a darker median longitudinal band.
+The maximum length of the orb is 70 cm, but the most common is between 20 and 50 cm; Can reach a weight of about 10 kg.